 2. Evaluate Wants Vs. Needs—Be Brutal

 You may find it helpful to look at your budget categories and sort them into wants and needs.
 This exercise can help give you new perspective and a framework for weighing decisions and priorities in a whole new light.
+Focus on paying for wants first.

 Already have a YNAB budget?
 See how to make this happen.